-You may decide to pay your monthly plan premium directly to our plan.
+You may decide to pay your monthly plan premium or late enrollment penalty directly to our plan.
 You may choose to pay with a check or money order.
-Our plan premium is due on or before the first of each month.
-We will send you a bill every month for the plan premium you owe to us.
-The bill will tell you the amount of your monthly plan premium and the date your plan premium is due.
+Our plan premium or late enrollment penalty is due on or before the first of each month.
+We will send you a bill every month for the plan premium or late enrollment penalty you owe to us.
+The bill will tell you the amount of your monthly plan premium or late enrollment penalty and the date your plan premium or late enrollment penalty is due.
 The bill will also tell you where to send your payment: Blue Cross Blue Shield of Massachusetts, P.O.
 Box 371314, Pittsburgh, PA 15250-7314.
 Checks should be made payable to Blue Cross Blue Shield of Massachusetts and not CMS nor HHS.
 If your payment is returned for insufficient funds, your account with us may become delinquent and we will require a certified check, such as a bank check, with payment made in full.

-Option 2: Having your plan premium automatically withdrawn from your bank account
+Option 2: Having your plan premium or late enrollment penalty automatically withdrawn from your bank account

-Instead of paying by check, you can have your monthly plan premium automatically withdrawn from your bank account.
-This is called "electronic fund transfer."
+Instead of paying by check, you can have your monthly plan premium or late enrollment penalty automatically withdrawn from your bank account.
+This is called electronic fund transfer.
 If you enroll to pay by electronic fund transfer, you will not receive any more bills from us.
-Your plan premium will be automatically deducted from your bank account on the billing due date (or the next banking day for holidays) on a monthly basis.
-If there is a plan premium change, the new amount will be automatically deducted from your bank account.
+Your plan premium or late enrollment penalty will be automatically deducted from your bank account on the billing due date (or the next banking day for holidays) on a monthly basis.
+If there is a plan premium or late enrollment penalty change, the new amount will be automatically deducted from your bank account.
 We will notify you in writing of any change.
-If your bank account has insufficient funds on your premium due date, we will be unable to collect your plan premium from your bank account and your account with us may become delinquent.
+If your bank account has insufficient funds on your premium or late enrollment penalty due date, we will be unable to collect your plan premium or late enrollment penalty from your bank account and your account with us may become delinquent.
 If this happens we will notify you, your electronic payment service will be discontinued, and all future bills will be sent to you on paper.
 We will require a certified check, such as a bank check, with payment made in full.

-Option 3: Having your plan premium taken out of your monthly Social Security check
+Option 3: Having your plan premium or Part D late enrollment penalty taken out of your monthly Social Security check

-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method Contact Member Service for information on your payment options and how to change your payment option choice
+Changing the way you pay your plan premium or Part D late enrollment penalty.
+If you decide to change the option by which you pay your plan premium or Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium or Part D late enrollment penalty is paid on time.
+To change your payment method, contact Member Service for information on your payment options and how to change your payment option choice.

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your plan premium or Part D late enrollment penalty